ทำไมระบอบประยุทธ์ไม่เข้มแข็ง: The "elected" military regime is not popular, nor can it guarantee the support of the armed forces

 How did royalist, nationalist and anti-democratic forces overwhelm the originally heterogenous yellow-shirt movement?

-CULTURE AND HISTORYSEE ALL THAILAND POSTS
+ART AND CULTURESEE ALL THAILAND POSTS